auth0/docs/articles/logs/query-syntax.md

 ## Search Engine Migration

 We are currently migrating our logs search engine to provide customers with the most scalable, robust and fastest search experience.
 All tenants in the cloud US region were migrated to the latest engine (v3) starting November 15, 2018.
-Tenants in other cloud regions are still on the previous engine (v2) and will be notified on the migration soon.
+Tenants in other cloud regions are still on the previous engine (v2) and will be migrated soon.
+Tenants whose search queries are incompatible with v3 will be notified.

 ### Search Engine v3 Breaking Changes